-Private banking in the U.S. has moved into a new era of regulatory oversight, enforcement risk, and litigation exposure far beyond what the industry has experienced in the past.
-Regulators are devoting more time and resources to scrutinizing this corner of the financial services market, which is characterized by exclusivity and discretion.
-At the same time, private banks are trying to keep pace with changing international norms, cross-border legislation, and a boom in global wealth, all the while balancing the restraints of compliance risk management with the need to be globally competitive.
+Private banking in the U.S. has moved into an era of regulatory oversight, enforcement risk, and litigation exposure far beyond what the industry has experienced in the past.
+Regulators are devoting more time and resources to scrutinizing this corner of the financial services market, where clients demand exclusivity and discretion.

-Where strategic growth and innovation are keys to success in the financial services industry, Buckley also provides tactical guidance on how to structure the commercial, institutional, and general business processes of private banks to meet the needs of high-net-worth and institutional clients.
-Whether the objective is to acquire, merge, or develop strategic partnerships, our attorneys have the experience and industry intelligence to help private banks achieve their business goals.
+Buckley also provides tactical guidance on how to structure the commercial, institutional, and general business processes of private banks to meet the needs of high-net-worth and institutional clients.
+Our attorneys have the experience and industry intelligence to help private banks achieve their business goals, whether the objective is to acquire, merge, or develop strategic partnerships.

 Our work in private banking includes: